 Further details regarding the MCAT can be found on the Association of American Medical Colleges website.

 A good physician should be compassionate, personable, trustworthy, conscientious, hardworking, mature, and have broad general knowledge and interests.
-These personal qualities are assessed through processes like the Multiple Mini Interview (MMI) and Conversation Circles.
+These personal qualities are assessed through processes like the Multiple Mini Interview (MMI) and conversation circles.

 MMI